darknebular/Wrapper_VideoStation/README.md

 3.a) sudo vi ffmpeg41

-----Push "i" key and then COPY (right-click) the content of the file called ffmpeg41-wrapper-DSM7_1
+----Push "i" key and then PASTE (right-click) the content of the file called ffmpeg41-wrapper-DSM7_1

 ----"ESC" key and then write :wq